JuliaPlots/UnicodePlots.jl/README.md

     Text to display on the top of the plot.

+- `name::String = ""`:

+    Annotation of the current drawing to displayed on the right

 - `width::Int = 40`:

     Number of characters per row that should be used for plotting.